 A popular cartridge for handguns in its time, the .38 S&W was used most notably by the British military, where it was called the .38/200.
 This expressed the caliber of the cartridge and the bullet weight in grains.
 The diameter of the bullet was 0.36" and the overall cartridge length was 1.2 inches, not enough for the .38/200 to perform very well.
 Muzzle velocity approached 620 feet per second, and muzzle energy was less than 200 foot pounds.

-Though lacking power, the cartridge does have qualities desirable for a good pistol round.
-It is accurate and reliable with mild recoil.
-The innovation of the .38 S&W was using a fairly large bore cartridge for small to medium size revolvers.
-A good example of this is the Safety Hammerless model, a top break revolver that was introduced by Smith and Wesson in 1887.
-These pistols, sometimes called the “Lemon Squeezer”, were popular for concealed carry, pest control and plinking.
+Though lacking power, the cartridge does have qualities desirable for a good pistol round – including accuracy and reliability with mild recoil.
+The innovation of the .38 S&W was using a fairly large bore cartridge for small- to medium-size revolvers.
+A good example of this is the Safety Hammerless model, a top break revolver that was introduced by Smith & Wesson in 1887.
+These pistols, sometimes called “Lemon Squeezers,” were popular for concealed carry, pest control and plinking.

 .38 S&W ammo is not as popular as it used to be, though at least four major manufacturers still produce the cartridge.
 Lead round nose bullets are the most common, but it is possible to find full metal jacket bullets and even some hollow point ammo.